-One example: The Discover it™ card.
-This card offers 5 percent back in categories that change throughout the year, including gas, groceries and restaurants.
+One example: Is the Discover it® CashBack.
+This card offers 5 percent back in categories that change throughout the year, including gas, groceries, and restaurants.
 Even better: Shop through the online Discover store, and you can get up to 20 percent cash back on purchases.
 Home Depot, Target, Walmart and many other retailers are included.

 2. Sign-up bonuses with new cards

 Cash back rewards are great, but you can take saving money to the next level if you strategically earn frequent flier miles from credit cards.
 Enough miles for free flights can be earned without flying or spending any extra money.

 I did this recently when I flew to Thailand for $142 after earning and redeeming frequent flier miles.
 All it took was two credit card offers to provide the miles for my round-trip flight.
 I just spent a reasonable minimum on each card, which didn’t cost me anything above what I normally charge on credit cards.

 Many airline cards come with free checked bags.
 This might sound like a minor perk, but it can add up if you travel often.